Juanen100/StyleMiiU-Plugin/README.md

 **No system file is modified by this plugin.**

-Codebase is heavily reliant on SDCafiine's base.
+Codebase is heavily based on SDCafiine's base.
 ## Installation
 (`[ENVIRONMENT]` is a placeholder for the actual environment name.)
 1. Copy the file `stylemiiu.wps` into `SD:/wiiu/environments/[ENVIRONMENT]/plugins`.